Female Hormone Test Kit Profile II (Comprehensive) is for testing 13 essential women hormones both in saliva and blood spot as follows:

 - Customers are responsible for shipping their sample to laboratory.

-- female hormone test kit profile test result: You will receive your test result via email between 3- 5 working days after Laboratory receives your sample.
-On your test result you will see your hormone levels in graphics, numbers and Laboratory's comments on your test result which gives tips and advice on what to do next, a healthy diet, what kind of exercise you should do and some reading materials how to maintain your hormone level balanced.
+- Female Hormone Test Kit Profile Test Result: You will receive your test result via email within 3-5 working days after Laboratory receives your sample.
+On your test result you will see your hormone levels in graphics and numbers.
+You will also see Laboratory's comments by Hormone Specialist Phd Dr. on your test result which suggests a healthy diet, what kind of exercise you should do and some reading materials how to maintain your hormone level balanced.
+After receiving your test result we strongly recommend you to show your test result to your GP and see if you need any treatment or further action needs to be taken.

 - Click to see Sample Test Result Report